Bowhza/Lokit/readme.md

 - [x] Write better code documentation.
 - [x] Create button that will generate a random password a user can use for their accounts.
 - [x] Add ability to copy password to the clipboard.<br>
+- [x] Updated readme.md and requirements.txt

 **<span style="color:red">NOTE: The ability to copy text to the clipboard is only available over HTTPS.
 The application uses a dummy certificate to achieve this functionality and therefore will say that the website is unsecure.
 The user can choose to modify the application to use their own SSL Certificate.</span>**

 ### Future Additions

+- [ ] Compile into a standalone executable if possible.
 - [ ] UI Changes and Bug Fixes.
 - [ ] Dark Mode? 🌑